-The social model’s emphasis on the role of language finds a playful echo in Bauby’s personification of the letters of his specially conceived alphabet: “Main dans la main, elles traversent la chambre, tournent autour du lit, longent la fenêtre, serpentent sur le mur, vont jusqu’à la porte, et repartent pour un tour.”
-(Bauby 25) His description of the letters’ nocturnal antics can be read as both a reminder of language’s slippery ability to exceed the meanings we try and assign to it, its tendency to say more (or less) than we want it to, and a joyful celebration of the ability to communicate with the outside world which this new version of the letters represents for Bauby.
+The social model’s emphasis on the role of language finds a playful echo in Bauby’s personification of the letters of his specially conceived alphabet: “Main dans la main, elles traversent la chambre, tournent autour du lit, longent la fenêtre, serpentent sur le mur, vont jusqu’à la porte, et repartent pour un tour” (Bauby 25).
+His description of the letters’ nocturnal antics can be read as both a reminder of language’s slippery ability to exceed the meanings we try and assign to it, its tendency to say more (or less) than we want it to, and a joyful celebration of the ability to communicate with the outside world which this new version of the letters represents for Bauby.

-` The emphasis which Bauby’s celebration of his new alphabet places on the material conditions of the book’s production reveals the primordial importance of language to and in his project.
+The emphasis which Bauby’s celebration of his new alphabet places on the material conditions of the book’s production reveals the primordial importance of language to and in his project.
 The meticulous, time-consuming and painstaking nature of the book’s composition foregrounds Bauby’s linguistic choices and invites the reader to accord significance to each word he or she reads.
 Because the text is written letter by letter, Bauby has time to choose each word carefully for the precise effect it creates.
 This method both emphasizes the work of communication – in contrast with the ease with which Bauby the editor-in-chef manipulated language – and also explains the extraordinary combination of poetry and lucidity which characterizes the memoir.
 For Bauby, the writing of the book is a two-stage process which depends on both his own, and others’ affinity with the French language.
 During the first, solitary, phase, he composes, perfects and then memorizes his text.
-As he explains in the Prologue: “Dans ma tête je malaxe dix fois chaque phrase, retranche un mot, ajoute un adjectif et apprends mon texte par cœur, un paragraphe après l’autre.”
-(Bauby 11) Unlike those writers who can write or type their own manuscripts, Bauby has to prepare everything in advance before ‘dictating’ it to his interlocutor.
+As he explains in the Prologue: “Dans ma tête je malaxe dix fois chaque phrase, retranche un mot, ajoute un adjectif et apprends mon texte par cœur, un paragraphe après l’autre” (Bauby 11).
+Unlike those writers who can write or type their own manuscripts, Bauby has to prepare everything in advance before ‘dictating’ it to his interlocutor.
 The quotation marks around ‘dictate’ highlight the fact that this process is not the conventional kind of dictation in which the active and creative writer transmits his or her text to a passive (either human or machine) recipient.
 Bauby’s writing is much more participatory because it requires the active input of his interlocutor.
 Bauby describes this practice of dual-dictation thus:

 On m’égrène l’alphabet version ESA jusqu’à ce que d’un clin d’œil j’arrête mon interlocuteur sur la lettre qu’il doit prendre en note.
 On recommence la même manœuvre pour les lettres suivantes et s’il n’y a pas d’erreur, on obtient assez vite un mot complet, puis des segments de phrases à peu près intelligibles. Ça c’est la théorie, le mode d’emploi, la notice explicative.
 Et puis il y a la réalité.
 (Bauby 26)